-• Hans Julius Ahlmann; Chairman and Shareholder.

-• Hans Peter Meyer; Member of the ACO Severin Ahlmann GmbH and Co.
-KG advisory board.

-• Jens Uwe Paasch; CFO of the ACO Severin Ahlmann GmbH and Co.
-KG.

-• Lene Bryde; CEO of ACO Funki A/S
+- Hans Julius Ahlmann; Chairman and Shareholder. - Hans Peter Meyer; Member of the ACO Severin Ahlmann GmbH and Co.
+KG - Jens Uwe Paasch; CFO of the ACO Severin Ahlmann GmbH and Co.
+KG. - Lene Bryde; CEO of ACO Funki A/S

-The supervisory board calls the executive

-committee between 2 and 4 times per year on business reviews to treat the most significant topics and they do not perceive any remuneration for this work.
+The supervisory board calls the executive committee between 2 and 4 times per year on business reviews to treat the most significant topics and they do not perceive any remuneration for this work.
 It is the function of the supervisory board to provide strategic guidance and validate the goals settled for the short, middle, and long terms.
 Further guidance on the company values, mission and vision is also provided by the supervisory board, being the highest governance body the ACO Nordic Group A/S.

-Respectively, it is the function of the executive board to communicate the supervisory board the status of the business, its performance, the outlook on its future evolution and of course, any concern they might understand as critical.
+Respectively, it is the function of the executive board to communicate the supervisory board the status of the business, its perforand of course, any concern they might understand as critical.